bioconvert/bioconvert/doc/index.rst

 Many convertion tools already exist but they may be dispersed, focused on few specific formats, difficult to install, or not optimised.
-With **bioconvert**, we plan to cover a wide spectrum of format convertions; we will re-use existing tools if possible and provide facilities to compare different conversion tools or methods via :ref:`benchmarking <benchmaring>`_.
+With **bioconvert**, we plan to cover a wide spectrum of format convertions; we will re-use existing tools if possible and provide facilities to compare different conversion tools or methods via `benchmarking <benchmarking>`_.
 New implementations are provided when considered better than existing ones.

 Installation
 ###############